m-sheraz-code/Airbnb-Clone/README.md

 # Airbnb-Inspired-Homepage
- This project is made on MERN !
+ This project is made on React | Node  | JS